syd711/vpin-studio/README.md

 ## Documentation

-For more details see [Documentation](./documentation/).
+For more details see [Wiki](https://github.com/syd711/vpin-studio/wiki).
-If your questions aren't answered there, you always can you our Discord server.
+If your questions aren't answered there, you always can you our Discord server (https://discord.com/invite/69YqHYd3wD).

 ## Discord